jaekook/plakar/subcommands/help/docs/plakar-server.md

 Start a server on a specific address and port:

-	$ plakar server -addr 127.0.0.1:12345
+	$ plakar server -listen 127.0.0.1:12345

 # DIAGNOSTICS

 The **plakar-server** utility exits&#160;0 on success, and&#160;&gt;0 if an error occurs.

-0

-> Command completed successfully.

-&gt;0

-> An error occurred, such as an unsupported protocol or invalid
-> configuration.

 # SEE ALSO

 plakar(1)

+# CAVEATS

+When a host name is provided,
+**plakar server**
+uses only one of the IP addresses it resolves to, preferably using the legacy internet protocol
+(IPv4).

 Plakar - July 3, 2025 - PLAKAR-SERVER(1)